airbytehq/airbyte/docs/integrations/sources/facebook-marketing.md

 For more information, see the [Facebook Insights API documentation.](https://developers.facebook.com/docs/marketing-api/reference/adgroup/insights/)

 :::note

-Pay attention, that not all fields (e.g. conversions, conversion_values) will be returned for AdInsights, see [docs](https://developers.facebook.com/docs/marketing-api/reference/ads-action-stats/).
-To get all fields You should use custom insights with **breakdowns**.
+Please note that not all fields, such as `conversions` and `conversion_values`, will be returned when accessing AdInsights.
+Refer to the [Facebook documentation](https://developers.facebook.com/docs/marketing-api/reference/ads-action-stats/) for more information.
+To retrieve all available fields, it is recommended to use Custom Insights and specify the necessary **breakdowns**.
 :::

 ## Facebook Marketing Attribution Reporting

-Please be informed that the connector uses the `lookback_window` parameter to perform the repetitive read of the last `<lookback_window>` days in the Incremental sync mode.
-This means some data will be synced twice (or possibly more often) despite the cursor value being up-to-date.
-You can change this date window by modifying the `lookback_window` parameter when setting up the source.
-The smaller the value - the fewer duplicates you will have.
-The greater the value - the more precise results you will get.
-More details on what the attribution window is and what purpose it serves can be found in this [Facebook Article](https://www.facebook.com/business/help/458681590974355?id=768381033531365).
+Be aware that the connector uses the `lookback_window` parameter (also known as the attribution window) to repeatedly read data from the last `<lookback_window>` days in during an Incremental sync.
+This means some data will be synced twice (or possibly more often) despite the cursor value being up to date.
+You can change this date window by adjusting the `lookback_window` parameter when setting up the source.
+Smaller values will result in fewer duplicates, while larger values provide more accurate results.
+For a deeper understanding of the purpose and role of the attribution window, refer to this [Facebook article](https://www.facebook.com/business/help/458681590974355?id=768381033531365).

 ## Data type mapping